-Des sign Standard Design Guideline (Ob ojective Process) (Discretionary Process: Residential Design Review) same materials.
-This standard does not require or prohibit any combination of materials; it only requires that plans not repeat or mirror one another.
-4. Articulation.
+Design Standard (Objective Process) Design Guideline (Discretionary Process: Residential Design Review) 4.
+Articulation.
 The plans have different offsets, recesses, or projections; or the front building elevations break in different places.
 For example, a plan that has a stoop entry (recess) varies from one that has an entry under a front porch (projection).
 For this standard to apply, a recess must have a minimum depth of four (4) feet and a projection or offset must be at least four (4) feet in depth.
 5. Variation in roof elevation.
 The plans have different roof forms (e.g., gable versus gambrel or hip), different roof height (by at least 10 percent), different orientation (e.g., front-facing versus side-facing gable), different roof projections (e.g., with and without dormer or shed, or different type of dormer or shed), or different roof pitch by more than 2 feet of vertical rise to 12 feet of horizontal run.
 6. Entry or porch.
 The plans have different configuration or detailing of the front porch or covered entrance.
 7. Fenestration.
 The plans have different placement, shape, or orientation of windows or different placement of doors.
 8. Height.
 The elevation of the primary roofline (along the axis of the longest roofline) changes by not less than four (4) feet from building to building, or from dwelling unit to dwelling unit, on abutting lots, as applicable.
 Changes in finished grade of eight (8) feet or more from one lot to the adjacent lot are counted toward change in height for purposes of evaluating facade variation.
 Additional provisions: 16.14.020 - Additional Townhome Design Standards 16.14.030 - Additional Triplex and Quadplex Design Standards